creaturerigger/reproducing_alexnet_paper/README.md

 # Reproducing AlexNet Paper

 This repository is the official implementation of Reproducing AlexNet Paper as the final project of ARI5004 Deep Learning course.
+In this study the [ImageNet100](https://www.kaggle.com/datasets/ambityga/imagenet100) dataset has been used.

 ## Environment